-In our most recent experience visiting our Artisans in La Guajira, Colombia., my husband and I had the opportunity to spend a few days with the Wayuus.
+In our most recent experience visiting our Artisans in La Guajira, Colombia., we had the opportunity to spend a few days with the Wayuus.
 We learned more about their culture, combine with some legends, myths, stories and traditions.
 This tribe has inhabited the harsh environment of the La Guajira desert for centuries, living with the land and passing on traditions for generations.

 After talking with them about it, there is doubt that they are trying to responding crisis with admirable generosity and support to their Venezuelan brothers according to them, but it is hard even for the Wayuu people to help much when they are trying to survive at the same time.

 It is definitely our desire to keep working directly with the Wayuu Villages, because we enjoy it very much and and because we want to cut out the middle man, making sure that they are fairly paid, working in good conditions and taking care of.